-While each fund is classified as a diversified fund, certain underlying funds in which a fund may invest may be non-diversified.
-A fund that is non-diversified is not limited as to the percentage of its assets that may be invested in any one issuer, and as to the percentage of the outstanding voting securities of such issuer that may be owned, except by the fund's own investment restrictions.
+A fund that is non-diversified is not limited as to the percentage of its assets that may be invested in any one issuer, or as to the percentage of the outstanding voting securities of such issuer that may be owned, except by the fund's own investment restrictions.
 In contrast, a diversified fund, as to at least 75% of the value of its total assets, generally may not, except with respect to government securities and securities of other investment companies, invest more than five percent of its total assets in the securities, or own more than ten percent of the outstanding voting securities, of any one issuer.
 In determining the issuer of a municipal security, each state, each political subdivision, agency, and instrumentality of each state and each multi-state agency of which such state is a member is considered a separate issuer.
 In the event that securities are backed only by assets and revenues of a particular instrumentality, facility or subdivision, such entity is considered the issuer.